Preeti: Kapil’s Only Problem Is That He Cannot Accept The Fact That They Were Really Good For Him

 "And trying to destroy her ex because he is with some other woman is very old and outdated.
 How does this even happen in real life especially when I am not even in your life for a year?
 How do you extend to destroy it unless I have superpowers to do it!"

-The Only Problem Is Kapil Is
+The Only Problem Of Kapil Is

 She says, "The only problem is Kapil cannot accept the fact that we were really good for him."
 Preeti further added that he has mad bad choice.
 Because his career is not doing well, he doesn't know whom to blame!